Gerg-L/spicetify-nix/docs/themes.md

 }
 ```

-Almost all theme PR's will be merged quickly view the git history of
+Almost all theme PR's will be merged quickly, view the git history of
 /pkgs/themes.nix for PR examples

 ## Official Themes